__________________________________________________________________

 for the gifts and the calling of God are irrevocable.

 the plan for Israel pertains mainly to the future.
-The main goal of
+The main goal of Israel’s calling

 as King.
-The Church age New covenant is a spiritual
+The Church age New covenant is a spiritual fulfilment of Jer.
+31:31-34,

-but the earthly provisions for this New Covenant promise remain to be
+but the earthly provisions for this New Covenant promise remain to be fulfilled.

-purpose of Jesus’ return is to establish his kingdom in earth.
+The purpose of Jesus’ return is to establish his kingdom in earth.
 If an earthly

 Kingdom will operate globally from heaven’s rule.
-The glorified saints will be
+The glorified saints will be in

-New Jerusalem; heaven’s government will operate from this heavenly city.
+New Jerusalem.
+Heaven’s government will operate from this heavenly city.
 The

 main earthly focus then will not be religion but restoration of human wholeness.

-God alone decides who is in New Earth Israel—the “fleshly Israel” of the
+God alone decides who is in New Earth Israel—the “fleshly Israel” of the future.

-and not all of Abraham’s children
+“For not all Israelites truly belong to Israel, and not all of Abraham’s children

 are his true descendants” (Romans 9:6-7).
 “For a person is not a Jew who is one